 One is that sometimes anxiety is a hormonal or nutritional imbalance.
 The Food Matters dvd has great information on the supplement Niacin and magnesium which really help with depression and panic attacks.
 I’ve personally seen two friends have their panic attacks stop when they started supplementing with magnesium, and giving my toddler an Epsom salt bath dramatically improves her mood when she’s weepy.
 (Also helps with constipation, growing pains/cramping and brain function)

-My husband and I have both experienced depression attacks from a spiritual source, so I’m sharing our testimony in the hope it really helps someone.
+However, health issues aside, my husband and I have both experienced depression attacks from a spiritual source, so I’m sharing our testimony in the hope it really helps someone.

 Let me list 3 incidents: